LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

 * [Maven - Eclipse IDE tutorial](https://www.tutorialspoint.com/maven/maven_eclispe_ide.htm).

 For any questions related to this article or the RTSDK page, please use the Developer Community [Q&A Forum](https://community.developers.refinitiv.com/).

+## <a id="articles"></a>Developers Articles:

+* [How to Set Up Real-Time SDK Java Application with Maven on the Eclipse IDE](https://developers.refinitiv.com/en/article-catalog/article/how-to-set-up-real-time-sdk-java-application-with-maven-on-the-e) on the the [Refinitiv Developer Community](https://developers.refinitiv.com/) web site.
+* [How to Set Up Real-Time SDK Java Application with Maven on the Eclipse IDE](https://medium.com/refinitiv-developer-community/how-to-set-up-real-time-sdk-java-application-with-maven-on-the-eclipse-ide-37f2d1b9f3b4) on the Medium blog post.